Evdigi-INA/generator/README.md

 ```sh
 php artisan generator:publish all
 ```
 > Warning!
-Be careful with this command, it will overwrite several files, Don't run it multiple times.
+Be careful with this command, it will overwrite several files, don't run it multiple times.

 Register the provider in `config/app.php`
 ```php